 When to Drop the Swaddle?

 The quick & easy answer: When baby begins to roll from back to front.
-This can happen anywhere between 2-6 months depending on your child’s development, and I recommend slowly reducing the swaddle by one or both arms out for a few nights, followed by a sleep sack.
+This can happen anywhere between 2-6 months depending on your child’s development, and I recommend slowly reducing the swaddle by one or both arms out for a few nights, followed by a sleep sack or using this transitional swaddle from the Ollie World (arms in or arms out, this one is foolproof and insanely soft!).
 By the time baby reaches 3 months of age, the Moro Reflex (that makes them feel as though they are falling) will begin to subside and baby can sleep much more soundly without his or her arms bundled up.
 Expectations: Anywhere between 3-6 months.